Monumentix/yii2-reviews/README.md

-#Reviews#
+#Yii2-Reviews
-Yii2 extension for showcasing client reviews / testimonials
+Yii2 extension for showcasing client reviews / testimonials in a jquery slider

 #INSTALL